 Favorite quotes about children

-"A person's a person, no matter how small."-Dr. Seuss, author
+person's a person, no matter how small."-Dr. Seuss, author

-"Children are likely to live up to what you believe of them."-Lady Bird Johnson, former U.S. first lady
+are likely to live up to what you believe of them."-Lady Bird Johnson, former "Children are our most valuable resource."- Herbert Hoover, 31st

 These are three of my favorite quotes about children.
 I think they illustrate the importance of young children as a valuable resource, one that early childhood educators help to shape, inspire and motivate as they grow up to become the future of our society.